 The procedure does not involve assessments being re-marked nor will it provide further information as to the reasons for particular marks having been awarded.

-The procedure does not include marks/grades awarded by a partner university, unless the request relates to the conversion of marks/grades from a partner institution by the College.
+The procedure does not include marks/grades awarded by a partner university, unless the request relates to the conversion of marks/grades from a partner institution by the Faculty/School.

 2. Submission of a Request

-All requests must be made in writing to the Head of College or their delegate as soon as possible after the relevant Examining Board and no later than 10 days of notification of the Examining Board decision.
+All requests must be made in writing to the Executive Dean or their delegate as soon as possible after the relevant Examining Board and no later than 10 days of notification of the Examining Board decision.
 A proforma, AR1TP-1-BI, is available from Academic Forms site.